Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/trajectory.md

 ### Overview

-The pseudotime is simply a number describing the relative position of each cell in the trajectory, where cells with larger values are consider to be "after" cells with smaller values.
+The pseudotime is simply a number describing the relative position of a cell in the trajectory, where cells with larger values are consider to be "after" their counterparts with smaller values.
 Branched trajectories will typically be associated with multiple pseudotimes, one per path through the trajectory;
 these values are not usually comparable across paths.
-It is worth noting that "pseudotime" is a rather unfortunate name as the trajectory may not have much to do with real-life time.
+It is worth noting that "pseudotime" is a rather unfortunate term as it may not have much to do with real-life time.
-For example, one can imagine a continuum of stress states with cells moving in either direction over time, but the pseudotime only describes the transition from one end to another and so will only increase in one direction.
+For example, one can imagine a continuum of stress states where cells move in either direction (or not) over time but the pseudotime simply describes the transition from one end of the continuum to the other.
+In trajectories describing time-dependent processes like differentiation, a cell's pseudotime value may be used as a proxy for its relative age, but only if directionality can be inferred (see Section \@ref(finding-the-root)).

 The big question is how to identify the trajectory from high-dimensional expression data and map individual cells onto it.
 A massive variety of different algorithms are available for doing so [@sealens2019comparison], and while we will demonstrate only a few specific methods below, many of the concepts apply generally to all trajectory inference strategies.